hyperledger/caliper/docs/v0.3.2/benchmark_fabric_tutorial.md

 ### Init Function

-This function is used to initalise passed arguements and prepeare any items required by the run function.
+This function is used to init passed arguments and prepare any items required by the `run` function.

 First we will set the blockchain (`bc`), context (`ctx`), and args (`clientArgs`).

-Then assume that the number of assests to be created will be given as `clientArgs.assets` and create a `for` loop that is between 0 and the number of assets to be created.
+Then assume that the number of assets to be created will be given as `clientArgs.assets` and create a `for` loop that is between 0 and the number of assets to be created.

 In the `for` loop we will be using the smart contract method (found, in this example, in **fabcar.js**) `createCar`.
 Since this may throw if an error occurs, we will be using a try-catch lock to print an error to ease debugging.
 I

 n the catch, add an information statement reporting the error.

-In the try, await completion of an `invokeSmartContract` call on the blockchain object passing the context, contract name, contract version, and an object that contains: `chaincodeFunction` set as `createCar`; `invokeIdentity` set as `admin@org.example.com`; `chaincodeArguments` set as an array containing `assetID` and the arguements needed to be passed to `createCar`.
+In the try, await completion of an `invokeSmartContract` call on the blockchain object passing the context, contract name, contract version, and an object that contains: `chaincodeFunction` set as `createCar`; `invokeIdentity` set as `admin@org.example.com`; `chaincodeArguments` set as an array containing `assetID` and the arguments needed to be passed to `createCar`.

 The function should look like this: